hermanzdosilovic/irg/README.md

 $ ./task # or ./task1, ./task2, etc. if exists
 ```

-Use `make clean` for removing objects and executables.
+Use `make clean` for removing object files and executables.